starranuk/dice-game/README.md

- - Accessibility was improved adding alt and aria-label's and by altering background contrasts, font colours.
+ - Accessibility was improved adding alt and aria-labels and by altering background contrasts, font colours.
  - SEO was improved by adding more descriptions to the Metafile content.

+Final test result:

 ![enter image description here](https://starranuk.github.io/dice-game/assets/readme_files/final-test.png)